akhare96/Trending_Stocks/README.md

 # TrendingStocks

-This gem finds the current trending stocks and displays further details on a selected stock.
+This app scrapes a list of the current trending stocks on Reddit for the past 24 hours.
+The user selects a stock and further details are displayed.
+The user then has a choice to view news, ratings, or select a next stock.
+The program keeps running until the user types "exit" at any point.

 ## Installation